oroce/BLE-CC254x-1.4.0/README.txt

 Notices:

-- The Texas Instruments Bluetooth® low energy (BLE) software development kit includes all necessary software to get started on the development of single-mode BLE applications using the CC2540 system-on-chip.
+- The Texas Instruments BluetoothÂ® low energy (BLE) software development kit includes all necessary software to get started on the development of single-mode BLE applications using the CC2540 system-on-chip.
 It includes object code with the BLE protocol stack, a sample project and applications with source code, and BTool, a Windows PC application for testing BLE applications.
-In addition to the software, the kit contains documentation, including a developer’s guide and BLE API guide.
+In addition to the software, the kit contains documentation, including a developerâ€™s guide and BLE API guide.

 - For complete information on the BLE software development kit, please read the developer's guide: